binwiederhier/ntfy/docs/config.md

 See [Installation for Docker](install.md#docker) for an example of how this could be used in a `docker-compose` environment.

+## Metrics
+If configured, ntfy can expose a `/metrics` endpoint for [Prometheus](https://prometheus.io/), which can then be used to create dashboards and alerts (e.g. via [Grafana](https://grafana.com/)).

+To configure the metrics endpoint, set the `listen-metrics-http` option to a listen address

+XXXXXXXXXXXXXXXXXXX

 ## Logging & debugging
 By default, ntfy logs to the console (stderr), with an `info` log level, and in a human-readable text format.